fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

     problematic pages, or do not wish to control the rendering of all pages, this solution may be for you.

-The **opt-in** solution consists of changing the defaut behavior of
+The **opt-in** solution consists of changing the default behavior of
 mkdocs-macros: no pages will be rendered (no macros interpreted) unless this is specifically requested in the page's header.